 Replicable DHS demo cases

 The tailor made Capacity Building programm for Serbia covers training topics identified by Serbian DHS operators and staff during the needs assessment phase.
-The highest priorities have been given to:
+The highest priorities have been given to technical topics and managerial topics.
+Top priority topics were additionally also identified in RES and EE topics including waste to energy aspects, organisational topics and financial topics.

 Country project partner